Ho-onui-Technologies/hoonui-app/README.md

 Overview
 Our project leverages Supabase for backend database needs, offering scalable, efficient, and easy-to-manage data solutions.

-## Integration with Clerk Authentication
+## Clerk (User Authentication)
-Webhooks Connection: We've integrated Clerk's authentication system with our Supabase databases using webhooks, ensuring real-time synchronization between user authentication states and our database records.
+- Webhooks Connection: We've integrated Clerk's authentication system with our Supabase databases using webhooks, ensuring real-time synchronization between user authentication states and our database records.
+This setup guarantees immediate updates in our databases corresponding to user activities in Clerk, like sign-ups or profile changes.
-Seamless Sync: This setup guarantees immediate updates in our databases corresponding to user activities in Clerk, like sign-ups or profile changes.
+- Event processing code can be found in the /pages/api/webhooks directory